rita-barbosa/LAPR4-2324/docs/sprint-c/us_1019/readme.md

 >
 >
 > **Answer:** I don't see this as an obligation, but I think it makes more sense in this phase, assuming that only in
-> this phase, assuming that only in this phase it is guaranteed that all interviews have been conducted and all
+> this phase is guaranteed that all interviews have been conducted and all candidates have been "evaluated" through the
-> candidates have been "evaluated" through the interviews.
+> interviews.

 ## 3. Analysis